Pianist and Conductor

 Erika currently works as a pianist, conductor and music director for opera and theatre productions in London, with a particular passion for contemporary repertoire.
 She is the current music director for Vivo d'Arte and for Pint of Wine Productions, and has also worked for amateur societies including Geoids Musical Theatre, Sedos, Theatre Under the Stars Vancouver, Jazzhands Optional, and St. Monica's Players.
 She has been a guest artist for Opera Loki, Debut Opera, Virtually Opera, London Theatre Workshop, Southbank Centre and Over Here Theatre.
 She was also recently selected to participate in a special Women Conductors' Course as a collaboration between the Royal Philharmonic Society, the Royal Opera House and the National Opera Studio.

 Erika was a National Opera Studio Young Artist for 2017-2018, supported by Help Musicians UK, the Amar-Franses and Foster-Jenkins Trusts, the Roderick Brydon Trust, and the Canada Council of the Arts.
-This year she has been awarded a position as Emerging Artist for Scottish Opera.
+She was an Emerging Artist for Scottish Opera from 2018-2019.

 Photo by Bertie Watson, ©2014.